jasonstolaruk/CurryMUD/README.md

 CurryMUD will have the following features:
 * Players will be offered an immersive virtual world environment.
-* Content will be created and development will proceed with the aim of supporting a small community of players.
+* Content will be created, and development will proceed, with the aim of supporting a small community of players.
 * Role-playing will be strictly enforced.
 * Classless/skill-based.
 * Permadeath.
 (When player characters die, they really die.)